 Instrument control and data retrieval to the PC: Python application.

-Germanium nanowire based, hole spin single QD tuning and characterization with the initial version reflectometry setup
+Low temperature electronic transport measurements with the initial version reflectometry setup

 The SHT sample was fabricated by H. Watzinger and the nanofabrication description can be found in [10].
 Using the setup described in the previous chapter, the SHT (single QD) formed in the germanium hut-wire (Figure 6, left) was tuned in the Coulomb blockade regime applying DC voltages on source, drain and gate electrodes (Figure 5).
 Charge stability measurements were conducted in the Coulomb blockade regime showing a Coulomb diamond pattern.
 A Comparison of the DC current and the ohmic reflectometry measurements has been done.
 The DC current was measured by applying a bias on the source and reading the current from the drain contact (Figure 5), while for the reflectometry measurement the LC matching circuit was connected to the SHT source contact (Figure 5).